shushant11/Deep-Learning/README.txt

 back propogation and optimisation :

-in this propogation step we use some of the examples - mse(mean squared error),cross entropy stop: which optimises the dta.
+in this propogation step we use some of the examples - mse(mean squared error),cross entropy stop: which optimises the data.